artem-y/commit/docs/README.md

 For example, the branch named `add-tests-for-CR-127-and-CR-131-features`, the issue regex set to `[A-Z]{2}-[0-9]+`, and the "outputIssuePrefix" and "outputIssueSuffix" settings for the output set to `[` and `]:`, the generated commit message would start with the following:
 > [CR-127, CR-131]:
 ## Testing
-So far I haven't added a lot of unit tests for this project, but I will be doing it in the future.
+So far only the core parts of the logic are covered with tests, but I will be adding more in the future.
-To run the tests, use the `make test` or `go test -v ./tests` commands.
+To run the tests, use the `make test` or `go test -v ./...` commands.
 ### Debug
 To check what commit message will be generated without making the actual commit, there is a `-dry-run` flag that can be passed to the command:
 ```shell